AngeloEspinoza/iq_tutorials/docs/ros_intro.md

 ```
 rostopic list -v /mavros/global_position/local
 ```
-we see that the topic is publisng the message in the form of `nav_msgs/Odometry`
+we see that the topic is publishing the message in the form of `nav_msgs/Odometry`

 to see the structure of the message you can run the following
 ```